yangcodes/zellwk.com/src/posts/2017-06-07-callbacks.md

 Although callbacks can be confusing, you still need to learn them thoroughly as they form a critical concept in JavaScript.
 You can't get very far without knowing callbacks 🙁.

 That's what today's article is for!
-You'll learn what callbacks are, why they're important, and how to use them. 😄
+You'll learn what callbacks are, why they're important, and how to use them 😄.

 <!--more-->